How to refer to the Social Communication and Autism Spectrum Service

 Abilities of child

-The clinic is a national resource for children with suspected ‘high functioning’ autism or Asperger syndrome.
-Children with generalised developmental delay will not normally be accepted.
+The clinic is a national resource for children and young people with suspected autism who do not have an identified or suspected intellectual (learning) disability.
+Children with generalised developmental delay or intellectual disability will not normally be accepted but may be redirected to the Neurodevelopmental Assessment Service at GOS, with whom we work closely.

-We normally only provide opinions concerning children who are in mainstream school or nursery, and who are regarded as having no generalised learning difficulties.
-We also see children with specific learning difficulties, such as dyslexia, if the child clearly possesses high or normal intelligence.
+We normally only provide opinions concerning children who are in mainstream school or who could access a mainstream curriculum with appropriate accommodations for autism spectrum in place.
+We also see children with specific learning difficulties, such as dyslexia, however the primary referral question for our team needs to relate to autism spectrum.

 Non-English speaking patients and families